fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 Once you know you are logged in to zotero.org, visit [our Zotero Group homepage](https://www.zotero.org/groups/1647225/food-tech-society-unm/), and click the red "Join" button off to the right, which will send an email to me.
 As soon as I see it (usually within an hour or two unless you're doing this late at night), I'll approve your request to join the group.
 There is nothing else you need to do at this point.

 {% include alert.html class='info' title='Accessing Readings Once Connected' text="
 Once you've completed the steps above, and I've approved your request to join our library, you can access our course readings most easily via [our Group Library page](https://www.zotero.org/groups/1647225/food-tech-society-unm/library).
-Double clicking an item brings up a PDF of the article or chapter.
+Double-clicking an item brings up a PDF of the article or chapter.
 "%}